 - Cook: Some households are too busy to prepare regular, healthy meals.
 Sell your home cooking and pack up the dishes for pickup or delivery.

 - Garden: Plant a garden and share your surplus produce with the community, whether for sale or donation.
-Set up a “farm stand” in your driveway every week so people know when to drop by.
+Set up a “farm stand” near the sidewalk every week so people know when to drop by.